 We looked at the video and saw a young woman saying that she was Sheikha Latifa Mohammed bin Rashid Al Maktoum, Princess of Dubai, the daughter of the ruler of Dubai, Prime minister and vice president of the United Arab Emirates, Sheikh Mohammed Rashid Al Maktoum.
 That video, in the next half an hour or so went on to set out that she suffered from detention without trial, severe physical assaults, torture and inhumane and degrading treatment, false imprisonment and being drugged, and that her sister had also suffered similar.
 That treatment she said went on for more than three years, just because she helped her sister, who had also ran away from Dubai.

 On 28 February 2018, Tiina Jauhiainen texted us, asking for us to call her back.
 We did not see Tiinas text.
 Tiina Jauhiainen is Chris’s best friend.
 She is one of the strongest and most trustworthy people we have ever met.
 On 2 March 2018, we called Tiina.
 She explained to us that she was on a boat with Sheikha Latifa and their friend Hervé, they had escaped Dubai and could not tell me where they were for my own safety.
 Tiina told us that Sheikha Latifa no longer wanted to live in fear, fear that she describes in detail in the video that no doubt many of you have now seen.
 Any woman can understand that, any human can understand that.
 Every human deserves to be free.
-Tiina told me that Sheikha Latifa had appointed and was being supported by Radha Stirling and David Haigh from Detained in Dubai in her bid for freedom.
+Tiina told me that Sheikha Latifa had appointed and was being supported by Radha Stirling, CEO of Detained in Dubai, in her bid for freedom.

 We now know that Sheikha Latifa, together with American French National Hervé Jaubert and Tiina had been working together to let Sheikha Latifa escape Dubai since 2017.

 Tina, Hervé and Sheikha Latifa are all missing.
 They have not been in touch with us since 4th March 2018.
-We know that others who were in contact with Sheikha Latifa, Hervé and Tiina such as Radha Stirling and David Haigh also lost contact with them around the same time.
+We know that others who were in contact with Sheikha Latifa, Hervé and Tiina such as Radha Stirling also lost contact with them around the same time.

 On 3rd March 2018, our family contacted both the Dubai and Oman French Consulates.
 After no information from either the UAE or Oman, on the 7th of March 2018, Mrs Olivia Lamy, from the French Embassy in Oman, confirmed that Chris had been detained by the national security office of Oman.
 From other sources that we cannot quote, we were informed that such arrest was made on instruction of the UAE.